alfatetan/sockets_simple/README.md

-# sockets_simple
+# Example of socket implementation

-Sample work with sockets between server and client apps for *nix (linux, MacOS etc.)
+Simple work with sockets between server and client apps for *nix (linux, MacOS etc.)

 This code was made to practice using Linux/Unix OS interprocess communication.
 The first class, serversocketexchange.py - is intended to simulate server work